knowsuchagency/airflow-cdk/README.md

 ## Why is this awesome?

-Apart from the fact that we're able to describe our infrastructure using the same codebase language and codebase we use to author our dags?
+Apart from the fact that we're able to describe our infrastructure using the same language and codebase we use to author our dags?

-One of the great things about this pattern is that since we're using cloudformation under-the-hood, whenever we change a part of our code or infrastructure, only that changeset which cloudformation calculates for us gets deployed.
+Since we're using cloudformation under-the-hood, whenever we change a part of our code or infrastructure, only those changes that are different from our last deployment will be deployed.

-Meaning, if all we do is alter the code we want to run on our deployment, we simply re-build and publish our docker container (which is done for us if we use the `aws_ecs.ContainerImage.from_asset(".")` pattern) and `cdk deploy`!
+Meaning, if all we do is alter the code we want to run on our deployment, we simply re-build and publish our docker container (which is done for us if we use the `aws_ecs.ContainerImage.from_asset(".")`) prior to `cdk deploy`!

 Existing users of airflow will know how tricky it can be to manage deployments when you want to distinguish between pushing changes to your codebase i.e. dags and actual infrastructure deployments.

-Now they're basically identical!
-We just have to be careful not to deploy whilewe have some long-running worker task we don't want to interrupt since fargate will replace those worker instances with new ones running our updated code.
+We just have to be careful not to deploy while we have some long-running worker task we don't want to interrupt since fargate will replace those worker instances with new ones running our updated code.

 ## Notes